ixth/cv/README.md

 title: Mikhail Menshikov
 ---

-With over a decade of experience and worked for Russia’s top market companies, I have adopted the best tech and work practices.
-I am skilled at building complex user interfaces, front-end APIs, optimizing and refactoring code to improve performance and maintainability, and fostering efficient working environments.
-I am eager to bring my skills and experience to a new company and make a meaningful contribution to their success.
+Frontend developer with nearly 15 years in the IT industry, having held roles at some of Russia's top market companies.
+Expertise in building complex user interfaces and front-end APIs.
+Skilled in enhancing code maintainability and ensuring efficient application performance.
+Committed to fostering productive working environments through tasks automation and knowledge sharing.
+Eager to make meaningful contributions to project successes.

 ## Contact information